 Terms & Conditions and Customer Information

-1.1 These Terms & Conditions ("T&C") of Webcraft GmbH ("Seller"), are valid for all contracts between a consumer or entrepreneur ("Customer") and the Seller regarding products and services offered in the Seller's online shop.
+1.1 These Terms & Conditions ("T&C") of Webcraft GmbH ("Seller"), are valid for all contracts for delivery of goods between a consumer or entrepreneur ("Customer") and the Seller regarding products offered in the Seller's online shop.
 A Customer's own terms are not applicable unless otherwise agreed upon.

 2. Conclusion of the contract